-Adobe Lightroom is a good enough raw editing program (both Classic and Creative Cloud) that you can often “go straight to print” with your images right out of Lightroom.
-What does this mean?
-It means you should be able to export your raw images out of Lightroom directly to a JPG or TIF file, one that you can send directly to a print lab!
+Adobe Lightroom is a great RAW editing program that enables photographers to edit and export images that are ready for high quality printing.
+With the right export settings, you should be able to export your raw images out of Lightroom directly to a JPG or TIF file, one that you can send directly to a print lab!
+In this article, we’ll show you the best export settings for print and even show you how to create your own export preset.

 Steps for Dialing in Lightroom Export Settings For Print